|

 The Bachelor programme of Fashion Design is mainly taught in Dutch and exchange students are expected to be able to understand some Dutch.
 It is quite common that exchange students don't understand Dutch on a high level when they start at Fashion Design and you will of course be supervised in English.

-During the Exchange period students get a buddy who will help them finding their way in the curriculum & school and will translate the essentials of classes.
+During the Exchange period students get a buddy who will help them finding their way in the curriculum & academy and will translate the essentials of classes.